Figured this picture was most appropriate for this week's Serenity Now since my daughter's birthday is this weekend.

 Experiencing all this takes me back to my childhood days when we lived some miles north of Galveston off I-45.
 I cannot remember the name of the hurricane that hit...just remember my dad was gone (offshore oil drilling) and my mom and I were left to face the storm alone.
 That was back in the day when you were told to open up all the doors and windows in your home to allow the winds to pass through your house.
 Mom threw me into the bathtub and took my mattress and covered us with it.
 Yes, empty bathtub, mattress, all the doors and windows open...hurricane hits.
 Sounded like a freight train when it came through.
 I wanted to look so bad but mom just about smothered me trying to keep me safe.

 The only other memory I have of that event was what it felt like to be in the eye of the hurricane.
 I can still remember the smell of the air...clean...distinctive.
-Of course, the sky was clear as hell.
+Of course, the sky was clear.
 Got a sense of awe for sure.
 That's about all I remember.
 I do think my dad was finally able to get back home and had to swim from I-45 to our neck of the woods to get home.
 Yes, I did say swim.
 Not sure, but think he just left his car on the side of the road.
 Funny the things you remember.

 Other interesting things...I live a block or two from a lake.
 This community consists of lake homes (wood siding, pier&beam).
 About half are residents and the other half weekenders.
 Today when I drove home I took a look at who was home...almost every weekend home had at least 10 to 15 cars/trucks at the house.
 I guess, some have escaped up here.
 But, the reports on the news say this area will still get up to 100 mph winds from little Rita.
 So, say a prayer for these folks as well...and that includes me & my family.